petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ## Tactics for continuous reproducibility

-If you've read this far, hopefully you're convinced that your project should remain reproducible on a daily basis.
-So how can we achieve that?

-What does this mean to work reproducibly though?
-It means at any point in time, the outputs of a given project accurately reflect the inputs and process definitions therein.

-I would go further to posit that if a project can remain continuously reproducible, it can be done more quickly and with higher quality.

-The benefit of CI comes from many small changes incorporated immediately.
-Applying this to a research project is also beneficial.

-"Incorporated" means committed to a version control system that allows us to revert changes or return to previous versions.

-In any case, practicing CI and CD are key to delivering higher quality products more quickly, and this is widely accepted as truth in the software development world.

 Many think their work is reproducible, though it probably isn't.
 I have personally attempted reproducing some results from